charlesfrye/cuda-substrings/README.md

-# Substring Matching with Fast Fourier Transforms in O(n log n)
+# Substring Matching on GPUs with Fast Fourier Transforms in O(n log n)

 This repo demonstrates how to use FFTs to perform substring matching in O(n log n) time.
 It is based on the algorithm in